Pull changes from your repository on Bitbucket

 From your BitbucketStationSupplies in Bitbucket, click Source to open the source directory.

 supplies.txt, in your directory.

-From the Source page, click New file in the top right corner.
-This button only appears after you have added at least one file to the repository.
+From the Source page, click the More options button in the top right corner and select Add file from the menu.
+The More options button only appears after you have added at least one file to the repository.